prog4biol/pfb2019/README.md

 ___200____

 ```
-> Text can be center aligned by using ':^10'.
+> Text can be centered by using ':^10'.
 10 of course is your column width.
 The '^' indicates center justification.
-In our example an underscore is used to illustrate the empty spaces.
+In our example an underscore is used to replace the empty spaces to make things easier to see.

 #### Summary of special formatting symbols so far